 They have a lot of information on the site, some of which can be quite confusing.
-The important changes are detailed at the top of the page, which is where you’ll hotspot and border pass/quarantine information.
+The important changes are detailed at the top of the page, where you’ll find hotspot and border pass/quarantine information.

 It’s also worth noting, at least in my personal experience, that the Queensland’s Police’s implementation of the border controls is more “guilty until proven innocent” approach.
 I absolutely understand why it is dealt with in that manner, but it can be a little confronting.

 For information about Queensland’s internal LGA’s check out their electoral website.

 South Australia tends to lean on the side of caution with their travel-related restrictions.